THE STORY OF THE

 That version of the symbol appeared on covers through December, 1943.

-Some Fred Wray covers also had a different serif, more closely resembling the painting by H.J.
-Wray, such as Superman #12.
+Some Fred Ray covers also had a different serif, a little more closely resembling the painting by H.J.
+Ward, such as Superman #12.

 Click for detail of Superman #12.